SewedPotato/MiningGame/README.md

-# CodeSafe
+# Code Saving & Storing
 Mission to simplify data into a code that can bring everywhere.
+For Python Only.